ParallelMaths/parallel/pages/webinar-1-week-7.md

 # Parallel Academy Module 1 Week 5 Assignment

-**Unlike previous assignments, this assignment relates to all the topics covered in the first five weeks of Tutorials.
+**Unlike previous assignments, this assignment relates to all the topics covered in the first five weeks of webinars.
 You will find it helpful to look at all previous session materials.**

 The problems are designed to help you reflect on material from previous webinar sessions (which you can access on your Academy page).